jmathai/elodie/Readme.md

 In order to sort new photos that I haven't already organized I need someone to tell me about them.
 There's no single way to do this.
 You could use inotify, cron, Automator or my favorite app - Hazel; it doesn't matter.

-If you'd like to let me know of a specific photo or group of photos to add to your library you would run one of the following command.
+If you'd like to let me know of a specific photo or group of photos to add to your library you would run one of the following commands.
 Use fully qualified paths for everything since you won't be running this manually.

 ```
 # I can import a single file into your library.